FreyjaVoid/freyjavoid.github.io/docs/index.md

 ## Vedmak Anomaly Runner

 Escalations/expeditions are found by running combat anomaly sites in high security space.
 The first fit below can be used in all high security space combat sites including hideaways, refugees and dens that may escalate to DED 3 to 5 sites.
+It can also run class 3 anomalies although I prefer the second fit for that.

 The fit uses sensor boosters to increase the locking speed and help run this easy sites faster and entropic radiation sink to increase the damage.
 Alternatively one of the radiation sinks can be replaced by a sensor booster to further increase the locking speed.
 This also helps when running a contested anomally.

 The second fit can be used to run the escalations up to DED 5.

 <table>
 <tr>